 The Takeaway

-Inverse ETFs are designed as tools to allow investors to bet against the market, or specific asset classes.
-While they come with unique risks, inverse ETFs can help investors find returns during market dips — giving them the chance to short the market with one trade.
-These ETFs go up as the index goes down, offering opportunity when it might otherwise seem there is none.
+Inverse ETFs are designed as a tool to allow investors to bet against the market, or specific asset classes.
+While they come with unique risks, inverse ETFs may help investors seek returns on a given day during market dips, giving them the chance to short the market with one trade.
+These ETFs go up as the index goes down, offering an opportunity to generate returns when the market is trending down.

 The trick: choosing the right inverse ETF on the right day, in order to gain rather than lose.
 The funds are risky, but can be popular among investors who want to hedge their exposure to a given asset class or market sector, and investors who believe that a given market is due for a big drop.